maf946/Teaching/IST 220/Socket Scripts/README.md

 We will run the client and server as follows.

-1. Open a terminal window and run `python3 UDPServer.py`.
+First, open a terminal window and run `python3 UDPServer.py`.
 You should see something like the following as the output (you will almost certainly have a different IP address and port number):

 		serverIP: 		192.168.0.118
-	Port:     49957
+		serverPort: 	49957
 		Press Ctrl+Z to quit.
 Listening...

 Make note of the serverIP and serverPort values.

-2. Next, either open a second terminal window on your own machine; alternatively, work with a friend or classmate and have them run this on their machine, instead.
+Next, either open a second terminal window on your own machine; alternatively, work with a friend or classmate and have them run this on their machine, instead.
 This is designed to work on the Internet so any two Internet-connected machines should work!

 On the second terminal window, run `python3 UDPClient.py -ip [IP address] -p [port number]`, making sure to include the values provided by UDPServer.py.
 Based on the example from the prior step, the command to run would be `python3 UDPClient.py -ip 192.168.0.118 -p 49957`.
 You should see something like the following as the output: